 A button drawn on screen using Flutter will look the same in Android, iOS, or any other environment (regardless of old or new OS version), unless you configure it to look different in each environment.
 In case of React Native, it will look different in Android, and different in iOS.

-It can also look different in different versions of the same OS because when you get updates on your mobile phone, some UI elements also change with those updates.
+It can also look different in different versions of the same OS because when your mobile phone gets updates, some UI elements also change with those updates.

 Conclusion

 In comparison, Flutter is much faster than React Native.
-It is also less expensive, offers better performance, and has better compatibility with both iOS and Android than React Native.
+It is also less expensive, offers better performance, and is more compatible with iOS and Android.

 Xavor has spent 25 years served industries from startups to fortune 500 brands that include but not limited to life sciences, healthcare, social networking, banking, IoT, multimedia, entertainment, and education.
 Our team of highly qualified UI/UX designers and skilled software engineers create AI-enabled adaptive and autonomous user experience following industry guidelines and trends to bring life to your great idea.
 If you are looking for superior app development services, reach out to our experts today!